dhrey112/sentimentAnalysis-5_Naive_Bayes_model/README.md

 # Sentiment Analysis using Naive Bayes
-This sentiment analysis involved the used of naive bayes algorithms of multinomial, bernoulli, gaussian, categorical and complement and the data set used in this analysis is from imdb movie reviews.
+This sentiment analysis involved the used of naive bayes algorithms of multinomial, bernoulli, gaussian, categorical and complement and the data set used in this analysis is from imdb movie reviews, yelp reviews and amazon_cells revieeq.
 The main purpose of this exercise is to know which of the Naive Bayes algorithms is more efficient in analysing sentiment analysis or text classification.
 Mettrics used are F1-score and Accuracy score.

 # Setup for Developers
-I used the new Pipenv for creating the virtual environment
+We used the Pipenv for creating the virtual environment

 The Pipfile  is meant to replace requirements.txt and the Pipfile.lock enables deterministic builds.